Punic Wars: Roman defeats, 217–216 BC

-The Romans, panicked by these heavy defeats, appointed Quintus Fabius as dictator, with sole charge of the war effort.
+The Romans, panicked by these heavy defeats, appointed Fabius Maximus as dictator, with sole charge of the war effort.
 Fabius introduced the Fabian strategy of avoiding open battle with his opponent, but constantly skirmishing with small detachments of the enemy.
-This was not popular with parts of the Roman army, public and senate, since he avoided battle while Italy was being devastated by the enemy.
-Hannibal marched through the richest and most fertile provinces of Italy, hoping the devastation would draw Fabius into battle, but Fabius refused.
+This was not popular with parts of the Roman army, public and Senate, since he avoided battle while Italy was being devastated by the enemy.
+Hannibal marched through the richest and most fertile parts of Italy, hoping the devastation would draw Fabius into battle, but Fabius refused.

-In the 216 BC elections Gaius Varro and Lucius Paullus were elected as consuls; both were more aggressive-minded than Fabius.
+In the 216 BC elections Terentius Varro and Aemilius Paullus were elected as consuls; both were more aggressively minded than Fabius.
 The Roman Senate authorised the raising of a force of 86,000 men, the largest in Roman history to that point.
-Paullus and Varro marched southward to confront Hannibal, who accepted battle on the open plain near Cannae.
+Paullus and Varro marched southward to confront Hannibal, who accepted battle on the open plain near Cannae in south-east Italy.
 In the battle of Cannae the Roman legions forced their way through Hannibal's deliberately weak centre, but Libyan heavy infantry on the wings swung around their advance, menacing their flanks.
-Hasdrubal led the Carthaginian cavalry on the left wing and routed the Roman cavalry opposite, then swept around the rear of the Romans to attack the cavalry on the other wing.
-He then charged into the legions from behind.
+Another Carthaginian commander named Hasdrubal – not the same man as Hasdrubal Barca, one of Hannibal's younger brothers – led the Carthaginian cavalry on the left wing which routed the Roman cavalry opposite.
+It then swept around the rear of the Romans to attack the cavalry on the other wing, before charging into the legions from behind.
 As a result, the Roman infantry was surrounded with no means of escape.
 At least 67,500 Romans were killed or captured.

 The historian Richard Miles describes Cannae as "Rome's greatest military disaster".
-Toni Ñaco del Hoyo describes the Trebia, Lake Trasimene and Cannae as the three "great military calamities" suffered by the Romans in the first three years of the war.
+Toni Ñaco del Hoyo considers the Trebia, Lake Trasimene and Cannae to be the three "great military calamities" suffered by the Romans in the first three years of the war.
 Brian Carey writes that these three defeats brought Rome to the brink of collapse.
 Within a few weeks of Cannae a Roman army of 25,000 was ambushed by Boii Gauls at the battle of Silva Litana and annihilated.
-Fabius was elected consul in 215 BC and was re-elected in 214 BC.
+Fabius was elected consul in 215 BC and re-elected in 214 BC.